zouielouie/BSE_Template_Portfolio/index.md

 - Learned about diode tests and bias in circuits

 ### Next Steps
-Now I will begin on my intensive project
+Now I will begin on my intensive project.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/cKlvox5fjQM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
 In the video above I demonstrate how to play my game as well as explain different parts of it.